Techtonica/curriculum/api/REST-API.md

 ### Independent Practice

-In order to know wether you have successfully learned the lessons and materials, personal practice is most important.
+In order to know whether you have successfully learned the lessons and materials, personal practice is most important.
 Do the following things:
  - Build a small application based on REST API.
- - The application can be anyhting, any idea that you think is useful.
+ - The application can be anything, any idea that you think is useful.

 ### Check for Understanding